CivilizationUndecided/Nations/README.md

 ## Game Rules

+1. Choose to host or join a game
-1. Choose your color and enter your name
+2. Choose your color and enter your name
-2. Move around the map using WASD
+3. Move around the map using WASD
-3. Click on unclaimed tiles to claim them
+4. Click on unclaimed tiles to claim them
-4. Each claimed tile adds to your wealth (100 points per tile)
+5. Each claimed tile adds to your wealth (100 points per tile)
-5. The player with the most wealth wins
+6. The player with the most wealth wins
-6. Press R to start a new game with a fresh map
+7. Press R to start a new game with a fresh map

+## Multiplayer

+The game supports multiplayer through a client-server architecture:
+- One player hosts the game (server)
+- Other players can join as clients
+- All player movements and tile claims are synchronized
+- Real-time leaderboard updates for all players

 ## Technical Details